Scripture Reference:![]()

 The Story:

-Every part of the creation was made in a certain order.
-Just think what would have happened if God would have made the fish before He made the water.
+Every part of creation was made in a certain order.
+Just think what would have happened if God had made the fish before He made the water.
 What would have happened?
 No, everything that was made was carefully planned by God and made at the right time.

-On the fifth day of creation God also filled the seas and rivers with living things.
-Not just fish but every sort of creature which lives in the water was created.
-Let’s see how many water creatures we can name: (fish, crabs, sting rays, crayfish, whales, dolphins, shrimp, snails, sharks . . .)
+On the fifth day of creation, God also filled the seas and rivers with living things.
+Not just fish but every creature living in the water was created.
+How many water creatures can we name? (fish, crabs, sting rays, crayfish, whales, dolphins, shrimp, snails, sharks . . .)

 top